 Companies That Offer Income Share Agreements

 A company that offers ISAs means that any student can apply with them and use those funds for any school, regardless of whether that school offers an ISA.
 You would apply with the company for a certain ISA, they would then disburse those funds to you, and then you could use those funds for your school or program.
 For now, only a few private companies provide ISAs directly to students – Blair, Lumni, and Align are among them – although more are expected to join.
 Edly and Tradeup also provide direct to consumer ISAs.

-As you review these ISA providers, compare terms such as income threshold and repayment cap, just as you’d judge student loans by their interest rate and repayment term.
+As you review these ISA providers, compare terms such as income threshold and repayment cap, just as you’d judge traditional private student loans by their interest rate and repayment term.
 By looking at the income share terms, you can help ensure you land an ISA with the company that best fits your needs.

 What if My School Doesn’t Offer an ISA?

 Meratas provides a full-service SaaS Platform for Schools and Skills-Training Courses to design, administer, and service custom ISA programs.
 We help institutions create impactful ISA programs designed to promote student accessibility and increase enrollment.

 Our programs are intended to incentivize students, schools, and capital providers to work together to promote and finance only the best educational programs that lead to more successful careers.

 If you’re interested in offering an ISA option at your school or program that has been proven to increase student enrollment, there’s no better time to offer one then now!
 Click here to schedule a call with one of our ISA specialists and get your ISA program up and running today.